-My name is Adolfo Aranjuez, and I’m from Melbourne, Australia.
-I’m probably best known as the editor of Metro, Australia’s oldest film and media periodical, and, previously, as the editor of annual fiction/poetry anthology Award Winning Australian Writing and the deputy editor of literary magazine Voiceworks.
+My name is Adolfo Aranjuez and I’m from Melbourne, Australia.
+I’m perhaps best known as the editor of Metro, Australia’s oldest film and media periodical; the editor-in-chief of Archer, the world’s most inclusive sexuality and gender magazine; and, previously, the deputy editor of literary magazine Voiceworks.

-In addition to my editing day job, I write nonfiction and poetry, and appear at festivals and arts events to speak about race, queer and mental-health issues, the publishing industry, and various other topics.
+In addition to my editing roles, I write nonfiction and poetry, and appear at festivals and arts events to speak about race, queer and mental-health issues, the publishing industry, and various other topics.
 I’m also an emerging dancer—my genres are hip-hop/urban and commercial, with flavours of lyrical.